bytecodealliance/javy/README.md

 ## About this repo

 **Introduction**: Run your JavaScript on WebAssembly.
 Javy takes your JavaScript code, and executes it in a WebAssembly embedded JavaScript runtime.
 Javy can create _very_ small Wasm modules in the 1 to 16 KB range with use of dynamic linking.
+The default static linking produces modules that are at least 869 KB in size.

 ## Contributing